jenna-winkler/agentstack-showcase/README.md

-# Jenna's Granite Chat 🤖💬🧪
+# BeeAI Showcase Agent 🤖💬🧪

 This is a research prototype of a general-purpose chat assistant built with the [BeeAI Framework](https://framework.beeai.dev/) and [BeeAI SDK](https://docs.beeai.dev/).
 It demonstrates advanced tool orchestration with the experimental `RequirementAgent` pattern, platform extensions, and support for both chat and file analysis.